pelithne/k8s-short/workshop.md

 az acr create --name <your unique ACR name> --resource-group <resource-group-name> --sku basic --admin-enabled true
 ````

-### 3.4.1.
+## 3.5.
 Build images using ACR

 Docker images can be built in a number of different ways, for instance by using the docker CLI.
-Another (and easier!) way is to use *Azure Container Registry Tasks*, which is the approach we will use in this workshop.
+Another (and sometimes easier) way is to use *Azure Container Registry Tasks*, which is the approach we will use in this workshop.

 The docker image is built using a so called *Dockerfile*.
 The Dockerfile contains instructions for how to build the image.
 Feel free to have a look at the Dockerfile in the repository (once again using *code*):